hvpachisia/hvpachisia/README.md

 ## Hi, I'm Harsh 👋

 Thanks for stopping by!
 I’m a data scientist and program evaluator with over 6 years of experience in the United States and India.
-I recently graduated with an MSc in Computer Science and Public Policy (MS-CAPP) at the University of Chicago.
+I've led and worked in data science teams working on building predictive ML models for government clients, creating GIS-based systems, and developing widely-used data products in the urban and tech space, among other things.
+Recently, I graduated with an MSc in Computer Science and Public Policy [(MS-CAPP)](https://capp.uchicago.edu/) at the University of Chicago.
 I am passionate about applying my technical skills to build & improve products and programs that improve the lives of people.

 Feel free to take a look at my [resume](https://github.com/hvpachisia/hvpachisia/blob/004c35f6e0097e21d906db8b7c1d7c6e3920f732/resume/Harsh%20Vardhan%20Pachisia_DSPrivateResume_July%202024.pdf) and to connect with me via [LinkedIn](https://www.linkedin.com/in/hvpachisia/).